shahraizali/awesome-django/README.md

 # Awesome Django

-A curated list of awesome Django apps.
+A curated list of awesome Django apps, projects and resources.
 Inspired by and based on [awesome-python](https://github.com/vinta/awesome-python/).

 - [Awesome Django](#awesome-django)
     - [Admin Interface](#admin-interface)